ILIAS-eLearning/ILIAS/src/UX/README.md

 ```

 ## Collectors
 In most cases, you won't need to implement a collector.
-For the StaticMainMenuProvider, for example, the necessary collectors (Main-Collector, which combines all necessary elements from the collectors "Plugins" and "Core") are already implemented under /Services/MainMenu.
+For the StaticMainMenuProvider, for example, the necessary collectors (Main-Collector, which combines all necessary elements from the collectors "Plugins" and "Core") are already implemented in UX\Collector\MainMenu.